Eigenvalue ratios of nonnegatively curved graphs: Introduction

-We organize the rest of the article as follows.
-In Section \ref{section:cdinequ}, we discuss in detail the curvature-dimension inequality and introduce several interesting examples for later use.
-In Section \ref{section:eigenratio}, we show the eigenvalue ratio estimate and present applications.
-In Section \ref{section:isoratio}, we discuss the multi-way isoperimetric constant ratio estimate and related topics about expanders.
+In Section \ref{section:curvinfo}, we discuss in detail the curvature-dimension inequality in the graph setting, introduce two interesting examples for later use concerning the optimality of Theorem \ref{thm:eigenvalueratioIntroduction}, and provide a proof of Theorem \ref{thm:CartesianProductIntroduction}.
+In Section \ref{section:eigenratio}, we derive the eigenvalue ratio estimate, discuss its optimality with the help of examples, and present applications.
+In Section \ref{section:isoratio}, we discuss a higher order Cheeger constant ratio estimate and related topics about multi-way expanders.
 Finally in the Appendix, we give more details about the curvature dimension inequality calculations in some examples and also a self-contained proof of Buser's inequality for graphs satisfying $CD(0,\infty)$.